Skip to Content

 Good for:

-According to Tools First, a club hammer is basically the sledgehammer’s smaller cousin.
+Tools First says a club hammer is basically the sledgehammer’s smaller cousin.
 It is used for demolition work where precision is more important than raw power and is a common tool for any construction job.

 Bad for:

-Again, like the sledgehammer, the club hammer can struggle with softer rock or in trying to preserve a fossil or artifact.
+Again, like the sledgehammer, the club hammer can struggle with softer rock or in trying to preserve a fossil or artefact.
 Make sure you want to destroy everything you swing this hammer at.

 You can check my pick for the club hammer here (Amazon link).